MasonShopperly/ReCoDE-LaTeX-PhD-Template/docs/Explanations/1_Explanation_Main.md

 ## 🎓 Introduction

 The *Imperial College London Thesis Submission Checklist* outlines the essential requirements for PhD thesis formatting and structure, but it does **not provide strict or exhaustive layout specifications**.
 This leaves flexibility for candidates to decide how to design and typeset their thesis, as long as the document contains all required elements in the correct order.
+TEST!

 This document serves four main purposes: